flashbots/dealer-smart-contract/README.md

 filler at will.
 This feature allows to reduce the total number of token transfers in some cases.
 In the simplest meaningful case, only two transfers will happen between two users.
 This case may happen frequently so it is an important case.
 In more complex cases, with more than two orders, it is also possible to save gas by carefully choosing the recipients of the initial transfers.
 This feature is not available in UniswapX.

-Our intention with the Dealer contract is to obtain the most efficient possible contract without losing functionality.
+One goal of the Dealer contract is to be the most efficient possible contract without losing functionality.
 We tested the case of a simple swap between two users.
-There are two subcases: when one of the users is the filler, this takes approximately 110K gas (compare with 140K in UniswapX).
-If none of the users is the filler, it takes approximately 140K.
+There are two subcases: when one of the users is the filler, this takes approximately 105K gas (compare with 140K in UniswapX).
+If none of the users is the filler, it takes approximately 137K.
-In UniswapX, this operation is expected to be considerably more expensive, since it cannot be executed by only two swaps.
-The cost 140K is lower than a single AMM swap, and it is (indirectly) divided among the two users.
-It is possible that the current version can be optimized without design changes.
+In UniswapX, this operation is expected to be considerably more expensive, since it cannot be executed by only two transfers.
+The cost 137K is lower than a single AMM swap, and it is (indirectly) divided among the two users.
+It is possible that the current version can be optimized.

 ## Further remarks